Glidias/haxevx/README.md

 ## HaxeVX - Haxe-powered VueJS/Vuex development

+Pre-release is available on Haxelib.

+	haxelib install haxevx

 ### Type-safe coding to target Vuex/VueJS environments using Haxe compile-time Macros and Classes.

 With HaxeVx, you get the benefit of massive access-control/type-hinting/type-checking/compile-time safety, etc. inherant within Haxe when developing your VueJS/Vuex stuff.
 Compile-time mixins/macros/checks are provided specifically for your Haxe classes to ensure they conform to the necessary VueJS conventions.